When PLG is the right call

 How to decide

-Nyman Media starts with the buying system, not the org chart.
-We map who feels the pain, who can try the product, who controls budget, what risk blocks the deal, and where a human seller adds force rather than friction.
+Start with the buying system, not the org chart.
+Map who feels the pain, who can try the product, who controls budget, what risk blocks the deal, and where a human seller adds force rather than friction.

-The decision should produce an operating model, not a slogan.
-Define the primary motion, the assisted motion, the handoff points, the metrics, and the owners.
-Then run the cadence weekly: activation, conversion, pipeline quality, expansion signals, close friction, and retention risk.
+The decision should produce a written motion map: the primary motion, the assisted motion, the exact handoff points, the metrics, and the named owners.
+Then review those numbers weekly: activation, conversion, pipeline quality, expansion signals, close friction, and retention risk.

 For many tech companies, the right answer is a sequenced hybrid: product-led entry, sales-led expansion, and marketing built to connect both with sharp positioning and account-level intent.